rohanpradev/Data-structures/readme.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running just clone this project or download zip file.

 ## Prerequisites